Niseko, Hokkaido: Town

-The town had an estimated population of 5,036 as of 30 September 2025, and a density of 25 PD/sqkm.
-2,765 households.
+The town had an estimated population of 4,938 as of 30 September 2017, and a density of 25 PD/sqkm.
 The total number of visitors during the 2009 winter season was 201,000.
 The total area is 197.13 km2.

 History

 Since the present urban area of Niseko Town is located at the confluence of the Makkari and Shiribetsu Rivers, it was called "Makkari pet putu" (lit. 'mouth of the Makkari River') in Ainu, and came to be called "Makkari Bepputo" (真狩別太) in Japanese.

 Archaeological evidence suggests that while the Niseko area carries Ainu-derived place names, there is no clear record of a continuous Ainu settlement in the present town area.
 However, Ainu people are known to have visited the region seasonally, particularly for salmon fishing along the Shiribetsu River basin.

 Later, when the lower reaches of the Makkari River were divided from Makkari Village in 1901, the new village was named Kaributo Village (狩太村), short for Makkari Bepputo.

 In 1950, Kaributo Village was promoted to Kaributo Town (狩太町).
 In 1963, the Niseko Annupuri area was designated as "Niseko-Shakotan-Otaru Kaigan Quasi-National Park," and the following year, 1964, the name of Kaributo Town was changed to Niseko Town to promote tourism.

 The name Niseko originally comes from the Nisekoanbetsu River.
 Nisekoanbetsu is derived from the Ainu word "Nisei ko an pet," which translates directly to "river toward the cliff".
 The mountain that is the source of the river was called "Nisei ko an nupuri" (lit. 'the mountain of the Niseko [Anbetsu] River') in Ainu, or Niseko Annupuri in Japanese, with "nupuri" meaning mountain.

 As a result, Niseko has come to refer to the area at the foot of Niseko Annupuri.
 For this reason, the town's name change was vehemently opposed by neighboring towns, which claimed that the name "Niseko" would be stolen.

 Because of this, a distinction is made in Japan between Niseko Town and the Niseko area as a resort.
 Currently, the Niseko resort area includes the three towns of Kutchan, Niseko, and Rankoshi Town, which are designated as the "Niseko Tourism Zone" under Japan's Tourism Zone Development Law (enacted in 2008).